SAP-archive/teched2020-DEV164/exercises/ex1/README.md

 3. After a short delay, a list pops up at the top in the center of your screen.
 Here, select the module *SensorsTest* that you've just created.
 <br>![](images/01_02_0030.png)

-4. Specifiy your desired html site.
+4. Specify your desired html site.
 Select *index.html* as the runnable file.
 <br>![](images/01_02_0040.png)

 5. Select *latest* as your UI5 version.